HereJust123/py3/README.md

-# py3: python program to find factorial of a number
+# py3: python script to find factorial of a number
 num = int(input("Enter a number: "))

 factorial = 1

-# check if the number is negative, positive or zero
+# checking if the number is negative, positive or zero
 if num < 0:
    print("Sorry, factorial does not exist for negative numbers") elif num == 0: